-- manufacturer's website.
+- To set-up and manage your device, you may need to create or use an existing account on the manufacturer's website.
 This account may allow you to add a new device or link your smartphone to your devices.
-You should ensure that your account has a strong pasaword. • For added security, if the device or app offers Two - Factor Authentication which provides a second layer of security, (such as a text message to your phone) you should enable it.
-This is particularly important if the account contains your personal data or sensitive information or is locked to some thing that may impact your or another persons physical safety. - Some products allow you to accessor control them when you are away from your home's Wi-Fi network; such as, to view security camera footage.
-Consider whether you need to make use of this feature, as products may allow you to disable it either in the app settings or within your account.
+You should ensure that your account has a strong password. - For added security, if the device or app offers Two Factor Authentication which provides a second layer of security, (such as a sect message to your phone) you should enable it.
+This is particularly important if the account contains your personal data or sensitive information or is triked to something that may impact your or another persons physical safety. - Some products allow you to accessor control them when you are away from your home's Wi-Fi network; such as, to view security camera fnotage.
+Consider whether you need to make use of this feature, as products may allow you to disable it aither in the app settings or within your account.